Citrinate/giveawayHelper/README.md

 2. Go [here](https://raw.githubusercontent.com/Citrinate/giveawayHelper/master/giveawayHelper.user.js)
 3. Click "Install"

 By default, the script will auto-update every 24 hours.
-You can force an update by re-installing from the link above.
+If an update adds support for a new giveaway site, then you may see a notficiation asking for permission before the auto-update can complete.